 1. Wheel Speed Sensor Malfunction

-Wheel speed sensors can provide information about the speed of the wheels to the engine management system for processing.
+The traction control system relies on wheel speed sensors that provide information about the speed of the wheels to the engine management system for processing.

-This information is used to determine the vehicle’s speed and to adjust various engine parameters such as fuel injection, ignition timing, and transmission shifting.
 A failing or faulty wheel speed sensor can cause the engine management system to malfunction and can affect the performance of the engine, such as causing it to shut off entirely or go into “limp mode”.

 2. Faulty ABS Module